jappeace/jappeaceApplication/content/nixos-git.md

 I go to https://localhost:8384 on some device that has the database, and the target device on the same address.
-I simply type over the device id.
+I type over the device id into that screen to start syncing. after syncing completes I have access to the keepasscx database.

-After syncing is complete we can generate a new ssh key, and put it into github for example.
-Then we can update the remote of linux-config.

-Once this is complete I have something which I consider a functioning deployment.
+Now I can generate new ssh keys and gpg keys, and login to services to update those.
+With that finished the installation is complete.